brightprogrammer/brightprogrammer.github.io/content/posts/fixing-recursions-in-grammar.md

 Grammars are very hard to get right in the first try.
 You are basically developing your own language.
 It takes experience, which basically demands you beforehand about what you want and what you don't want.
 The other way is doing it iteratively, which is another name for trial-and-error (and as I said, hard to get right in first try).
+The final grammar we see here can be further simplified using some normalization algorithms to generate a normalized form of this grammar.
+These normalized forms generally do transformations to original grammar to remove redundancy, and help the actual parsing algorithm make correct decisions faster.

 Did you like the post?
 Drop in a comment!
 If you find any error in this post, I'm only a human, and I'll accept my mistakes, and make any changes if required.